Designing the Airports of the Future

 “The studio had a joint purpose,” Taylor says, “which was to propose and put into public discussion a new airport design that would place a land-side terminal right next to and on top of the railroad so it’s easy for train passengers to ride the railroad to the airport rather than taking their cars, but also, more importantly, to be a bridge between the activity of the airport and the people of the City of Newark, especially those in the South Ward.”

-Taylor’s class was just one of three design studios in the Weitzman School that dealt with the evolving shape of American airports this spring.
+Taylor’s class was just one of three design studios in the University of Pennsylvania Stuart Weitzman School of Design that dealt with the evolving shape of American airports this spring.
 Students in two other architecture studios created concepts for Philadelphia International Airport and New York Stewart International Airport in Newburgh (SWF).
 It’s been almost 25 years since the last international airport opened in the U.S., in Denver, but competition among airports is as fierce as ever, says Megan S. Ryerson, UPS Chair of Transportation and Associate Dean for Research at the Weitzman School.

 “Urban competition is at the very foundation of a lot of the development of cities and their transportation infrastructure, so that history is alive and well in air transportation,” Ryerson says.
 “Underlying the city’s desire for airport development is a desire to be seen as an important world class city, to build business in general and to be connected to the world.”